What is Bodhicitta? City Retreat with Venerable Mary Reavey

 Or the Bodhisattva mind of enlightenment – that aspires to achieve enlightenment for the benefit of all sentient beings.

-Bodhichitta, or the mind of enlightenment that aspires to achieve enlightenment for the benefit of all sentient beings, is the heart of the Mahayana path.
-This weekend is a rare opportunity to explore different methods that cultivate this precious motivation.
+This weekend is a rare opportunity to explore different methods which cultivate this precious motivation.

 About Venerable Mary Reavey